José María Caminero: Dominican independence

 Not only did he stand out in the governmental sphere, but Caminero was a fervent supporter of the separatist movement and signed the Manifesto of January 16, 1844, joining the country's independence process.
 In addition, he joined the separatist movement of the Trinitarios in Santo Domingo and acted as Delegate of the Provisional Governing Board before the Haitian general Henri Etienne Desgrotte for the capitulation of Santo Domingo.

 On March 1, 1844, he joined the Central Government Board and on June 1 of that same year, he presided over the Board.
 At that time, he requested protection and recognition of independence by France.
 However, secretly, Juan Pablo Duarte and José Joaquín Puello, two liberal Generals, conspired to stage a coup d'état and overthrow the Board presided over by Caminero.
 On June 9, 1844, Duarte and Puello led the 18 Dominican Brumaire that overthrew Caminero.
-Following this, the arrest of Caminero and Tomás Bobadilla, among others, was ordered, although they managed to escape thanks to the warning given to them by Francisco del Rosario Sánchez and both took refuge in the house of the French consul until the coup d'état of General Pedro Santana on July 12, 1844.
-After this last coup, Caminero returned to the Board.
+Following this, the arrest of Caminero and Tomás Bobadilla, among others, was ordered, although they managed to escape thanks to the warning given to them by Francisco del Rosario Sánchez and both took refuge in the house of the French consul.
+On July 16, a counter-coup led by General Pedro Santana reinstated the Board members who had been expelled by the coup of June 9.

 On November 6, 1844, as secretary of the Constituent Congress, Caminero participated in the drafting of the country's first political Constitution.